Jacquard Fabric: A Deep Dive!

 I do love a variety of fabrics and materials when it comes to designing and constructing garments, but one that sits close to the top of my list has to be jacquard fabric!

-Jacquard fabric was invented by Joseph Marie Jacquard back in 1804.
+Jacquard fabric was invented by Joseph Marie Jacquard in 1804.
 Joseph Marie Jacquard worked as a draw boy during his youth, which meant he grew up surrounded by wondrous textile fabrics.
 The idea for the innovative loom stirred in Joseph Marie’s head in 1790 before the French Revolution, which delayed Jacquard’s progress in creating his loom.

 When the French Revolution had ended, Jacquard returned to the textile industry, where he would finally transform his dream into reality.
 He invented a straightforward yet innovative way that simplified the process of weaving intricate patterns using machines instead of artists – though in my opinion it takes an artist to be able to come up with some of the detailed and beautiful jacquard fabrics that I have seen!